Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/uwu/03_titan.en.md

 ## Waking Titan

 After a knockback, Titan will target three random players (excluding the MT) to be trapped in a Granite Gaol.

 A boulder will spawn opposite Titan and explode in an AoE.
-When a Granite Gaol is hit by this AoE, it will explode and leave behind a sludge puddle that slows movement and applies a DoT.
-This explosion will also trigger any other Granite Gaols hit.
+When a *Granite Gaol* is hit by this AoE, it will explode and leave behind a sludge puddle that slows movement and applies a DoT.
+This explosion will also trigger any other *Granite Gaols* hit.

 Thus, the idea is to chain the three gaoled players between Titan and the opposite rock, resulting in a chain explosion that will put a sludge puddle in contact with Titan.

-**Titan gains a stack of "Aetherically Charged" for each DoT tick applied by this sludge puddle.**
+**Titan gains a stack of *Aetherically Charged* for each DoT tick applied by this sludge puddle.**

 The following mechanics will also change when Titan is woken: